lifedox/granular-configuration-language/doc-spec/concepts.md

 For compatibility, mutable configuration support was added explicitly, as {py:class}`.MutableConfiguration` and {py:class}`.MutableLazyLoadConfiguration`, both just adding {py:class}`~collections.abc.MutableMapping`.
 In mutable-mode, YAML sequences are loaded as {py:class}`list`/{py:class}`~collections.abc.MutableSequence` and caching is disabled.
 Modifying a {py:class}`.MutableConfiguration` is not thread-safe.
 Documentation will reference {py:class}`.Configuration` or {py:class}`.LazyLoadConfiguration`, but all concepts apply to their mutable counterparts, unless noted in the [Code Specification](spec)

-You should highly consider using the immutable configuration in you code.
+You should highly consider using an immutable configuration in you code.

 ---